trustedanalytics/mqtt-listener-example/docs/Testing.md

 This will send the contents of the file, line by line with 1 second delay, to selected topic.

-If you are testing remotely (for example, accessing TAP from your local machine), run:
+If you are testing remotely (for example, accessing TAP from your local machine - see [External-client](External-client.md)), run:
 ```
 ./publish_file.sh text.txt
 ```